-Children can be placed in a calm space area for a limited period.
-During this time the relevant adult will decide on the de-escalation/ELSA techniques that are to be implemented.
+Children can use the calm space area for as long as needed with clear expectations outlined for the child.
+During this time the relevant adult will decide on the deescalation/ELSA techniques that are to be implemented.
 The school will ensure that all times due consideration is given to the health and safety of pupils and adults and any requirements in relation to safeguarding and pupil welfare.
 The school will ensure that pupils are kept no longer than necessary.